-We followed the same structure of Deliverable D3.1, describing firstly the general position of the DMTs within the EVEREST data-lifetime explaining the difference between the data management techniques describe in this deliverable and the initial data management plan described in D1.3.
-Then we present, at high level, the final version of the EVEREST data management architecture, which has been updated compared to Deliverable D3.1.
-Finally, we summarize the efforts done throughout the project discussing the DMTs developed for the FPGA memory architecture, for data allocation and storage, for the FPGA data processing, for virtualization, for custom data types and for providing data protection via anomaly detection and via a library of cryptographic primitives.
+We followed the same structure of Deliverable D3.1, describing firstly the general position of the tWTs within the EVEREST data-lifetime explaining the difference between the data management technologies scribe in this deliverable and the initial data management plan described in D1.3.
+Then we present at high level, the final version of the EVEREST data management architecture, which has been updated compared to Deliverable D3.1.
+Finally, we summarize the efforts done throughout the project discussing the DINTs developed for the FPGA memory architecture, for data allocation and storage, for the FPGA of a processing, for virtualization, for custom data types and for providing data protection via anomaly detection and via a library of cryptographic primitives.

-2 Introduction
+Introduction